ezengaston/ezengaston/README.md

 In my free time I enjoy gym sessions.
 I am constantly learning and staying up-to-date with the latest technologies.
 Currently learning Elixir.

-If you're looking for a Full Stack React Developer with a passion for creating scalable, responsive, and innovative web applications, feel free to send me an email at [ezen.gaston@gmail.com](mailto:ezen.gaston@gmail.com), and I will get back to you as soon as possible.

 <h3> 💞️&nbsp; Worked with: </h3>

 - ![HTML5](https://img.shields.io/badge/-HTML5-333333?style=flat&logo=HTML5)